Skip to content Skip to main navigation Skip to footer

 Background on the Newport Hills Shopping Center

-The Newport Hills Shopping Center property is an approximately 6-acre parcel owned by Rainier Northwest LLC, a private entity owned by the Hsaio family.
+The Newport Hills Shopping Center property (where Stod’s, Resonate, the Mustard Seed, Grey Coast Crossfit and other businesses are located) is an approximately 6-acre parcel owned by Rainier Northwest LLC, a private entity owned by the Hsaio family.
 The property has been offered for sale for many years.
 It is currently zoned Neighborhood Business, which requires retail on the ground level and permits two additional stories of residential space.
 It comprises more than 50,000 square feet of retail space, plus a large parking lot.
 (The Chevron station is a separate parcel and is not owned by Rainier Northwest.)
 Since at least 2010 Rainier Northwest has been represented by Heartland LLC, a Seattle-based real estate advisory and investment firm.
 In 2010 Heartland issued a report concerning the possible redevelopment of the Newport Hills Shopping Center property.
 The report recognized the crucial function of the property as the public square/”third place” for our neighborhood.

 Since then there have been two Comprehensive Plan Amendment applications to the City of Bellevue, by Rainier Northwest and proposed buyers of the property, to change the zoning of the shopping center parcel to permit greater housing density to be developed there.
 In 2016 the proposed buyer was Intracorp, a local housing developer, and in 2018 the proposed buyer was Toll Brothers, a publicly traded, national housing developer.
 In both cases the request was to change to dense residential zoning, so that roughly 100-150 townhouses (Intracorp) or “luxury townhouses and stacked flats” (Toll Brothers) could be built.
 The applicants stated that they would include a retail component in their projects, but this would be as little as 15,000 square feet depending on whether an anchor tenant (such as a major grocery store) could be secured.